Authentication Scaffolding Configuration

 // Add routes that require authentication here...

 The authentication scaffolding offer additional features that can be enabled or disabled as needed.
-These features include registration, password reset and email verification.
+These features include registration, password reset and email verification among others.
 Also, the appearance of the authentication views can be customized by modifying the configuration file.
 All of these settings are explained in the next sections.

 Main Settings